Vance Says Iran Deal Will Be Reached Before Midterms as Talks Continue

 Status: Confirmed as ongoing

-No further specifics — including the venue, mediating parties, agenda, or timeline — were disclosed in the available data.
-The confirmation alone establishes that active communication between the two sides is taking place.
+No further specifics — including the venue, mediating parties, agenda, or format of the discussions — were disclosed in the available data.
+The statements collectively establish that active communication between the two sides is underway and that the US administration is working toward a concrete agreement within a defined political timeframe.

-What potential concessions might the U.S. or Iran be willing to offer to advance the negotiations?
+What specific concessions or terms might the U.S. be willing to offer Iran to secure a deal before the midterms?

-How could these talks impact global oil prices and energy markets in the short term?
+How could a U.S.-Iran agreement impact global oil prices and energy markets in the coming months?

 like18